March 30, 2018

 By frequently changing your air filter, vacuuming around vents/registers, and remembering to schedule bi-annual professional maintenance, the A/C won’t need to use more electricity to cool your home.
 And your indoor air will be healthier!

-Lessen the amount of heat-emitting appliances in the room(s) cooled by your air conditioning system.
+Lessen the number of heat-emitting appliances in the room(s) cooled by your air conditioning system.
 If you can keep these appliances away from where your A/C system is installed, that will also help.

 To keep the cool air inside and prevent solar heat from getting in, you should consider installing solar screens, shades, blinds, drapes/curtains, and shutters.